 1. Decide what product(s) to sell

-It may seem like there are an infinite number of viable products you can wholesale.
+It may seem like there is an infinite number of viable products you can wholesale.
 To cut through the noise, it’s best to look for opportunities in your niche and narrow down the possibilities.

-It’s also wise to assess the possibility of working with products or topics you have pre-existing knowledge about.
+It’s also wise to assess the possibility of working with products you have pre-existing knowledge about.
 For example, if you like to shop for clothes and have a strong sense of fashion, wholesaling clothing could be a good option.
 Your expertise in brands, fabrics, and styles can make it easier for you to source quality products and sell them to retailers.

 2. Create clear and fair terms